SIP meaning: common terms and definitions

 ASR

-Answer Seizure Ratio: A common metric used to track call success rates.
+ASR stands for Answer Seizure Ratio which is a common metric used to track call success rates.
 ASR is calculated as the percentage of attempted phone calls divided by the total completed calls.

 ACD

-Average Call Duration: The average length of the billed duration of completed calls.
+In telephony, ACD is an acronym for Average Call Duration and defines the average length of the billed duration of completed calls.

 SDC

-Short Duration Calls: Calls that are less than 6 seconds in duration.
+Short Duration Calls (SDC) are calls that are less than 6 seconds in duration.
 This metric is commonly used to distinguish dialer traffic from conversational traffic.

 NER

-Network effectiveness ratio: Measures the ability of a network to deliver a call.
+The network effectiveness ratio (NER) measures the ability of a network to deliver a call.
 This is calculated by dividing connected calls by attempted calls.

 CDR

-Call Detail Record: These records describe the characteristics of a call in table format.
-Telnyx's CDRs include the following:
+CDR stands for Call Detail Record.
+CDRs describe the characteristics of a call in table format.
+CDRs from Telnyx include the following:

 TN